Ship the first reverse ETL or data activation workflow that actually matters

 Reverse ETL Consulting and Implementation

-Push trusted warehouse fields, scores, and audiences into Salesforce, HubSpot, Braze, lifecycle tools, or ad platforms with clear sync ownership and rollback paths.
+Push trusted warehouse fields, scores, and audiences into Salesforce, HubSpot, Braze, lifecycle tools, or ad platforms with clear sync ownership, monitoring, and rollback paths.

-Churn scoring, lead scoring, and predictive models that include reason codes, freshness rules, rep-facing context, and escalation paths before they change customer work.
+Lead, churn, expansion, and lifecycle models that include reason codes, freshness rules, rep-facing context, escalation paths, and a clear proof plan before they change customer work.

 Warehouse-as-CDP and Platform Decisions